-Medjool – Has its origins in Morocco.
+Medjool – This variety has its origins in Morocco.
 They are large and delicious.
-Have a toffee-like flavor.
+They have a toffee-like flavor.

-Barhi – Also called yellow dates, this variety is native to Iraq.
+Barhi – These are also called yellow dates.
+This variety is native to Iraq.
 They are gentle and have thicker flesh.

 Dayri – These dates are lengthy, slim, and black.

-Halawy – These are incredibly sweet and small in size.
+Halawy – These are incredibly sweet and small.

-Deglet Noor – One of the best varieties from Tunisia and Algeria.
-Semi dry and not too sweet, these dates are usually used in cooking.
+Deglet Noor – These are among the best varieties from Tunisia and Algeria.
+They are semi-dry and not too sweet.
+They are usually used in cooking.

-Hayani – Grown in Egypt, these dates are gentle and red to black.
+Hayani – These are grown in Egypt.
+These dates are gentle and red to black.

-Migraf – Popular in southern Yemen, these dates are large and golden amber.
+Migraf – These dates are popular in southern Yemen.
+They are large and golden amber.

-Iteema – These are native to Algeria, and are extremely sweet.
-Big and oblong.
+Iteema – These are native to Algeria and are extremely sweet.
+They are big and oblong.